 I write poetry, and I too get that twisty feeling when I’m afraid of being trapped by it.
 Poetry is a great medium for self-exploration, but another party is involved—and many poems give the reader no story to grapple onto, no certain inkling of where this road (potentially, this hundred lines of “I feel, powerfully and graphically”), is going.

-I suspect students of poetry tend to be told they aren’t “digging deep enough”; that aspiring poets find themselves harangued also for harking back to sagas and chansons, even sonnets and pastorals.
+I suspect students of poetry tend to be told they aren’t “digging deep enough”; that aspiring poets find themselves harangued (or at least prodded) also, for harking back to sagas, chansons, even sonnets and pastorals.
 Inhibitions, if categorized as a sort of decorum, things associated with formalism, have long been thought anti-modern.
 To throw out all devices, all structure: rhyme, meter, punctuation, alliteration; to label these dishonest, manipulative, artificial—“pre” rather than “post”—is as fine a methodology as any, if it produces good art.
 (Regardless, we should allow room for every type of art.)
 If it produces volumes of manufactory product, built from aversions, and pandering to the new taskmaster…not so much.

 The human race does progress, by centuries, and at the same time, drags itself back.
 We have cars; we have air pollution.
 We have upgraded phones; we have electronic junk.
 In art, everything is everything.
 No one thing has an objectively proven superiority.
 And in the finding of popular taste a de facto bad taste, there is a kind of shadow colonialism.
 How can this notion be, without the assumption of a hoi-polloi below you, yourself in the high seat judging?